bhawesh2002/animotion_gallery/README.md

 # animotion_gallery

-A gallery of animation and motion techniques in flutter featuring both implicit and explicit animation techniques.
+A gallery of animation and motion techniques in flutter featuring both implicit and explicit animations.